webpack/webpack.js.org/content/how-to/upgrade-from-webpack-1.md

 ## `module.loaders` is now `module.rules`

-The old loader configuration was superseded by a more powerful rules system, which allows to configure loaders and more.
+The old loader configuration was superseded by a more powerful rules system, which allows configuration of loaders and more.
-For compatibility reasons the old syntax is still valid and the old names are parsed.
+For compatibility reasons, the old `module.loaders` syntax is still valid and the old names are parsed.
-The new naming is easier to understand to there are good reasons to upgrade the configuration.
+The new naming conventions are easier to understand and are a good reason to upgrade the configuration to using `module.rules`.

 ``` diff
   module: {